-Investment in equity accounted joint venture is comprised of the Group's approximate 42% investment in Trivium, which is incorporated in the Netherlands, with corporate offices in Amsterdam.
+Investment in equity accounted joint venture is comprised of the Company's approximate 42% stake in Trivium incorporated in the Netherlands, with corporate offices in Amsterdam.
 The remaining approximate 58% is held by Ontario Teachers' Pension Plan Board.
-As the Group jointly controls both the financial and operating policy decisions of Trivium, the investment is accounted for under the equity method.
-The shareholders of Trivium have entered into a Shareholders Agreement, dated October 31, 2019, which governs their relationship as owners of Trivium, including in respect of the governance of Trivium and its subsidiaries, their ability to transfer their shares in Trivium and other customary matters.
+As the Company jointly controls both the financial and operating policy decisions of Trivium, the investment is accounted for under the equity method.
+The shareholders of Trivium have entered into a Shareholder Agreement, dated October 31, 2019, which governs their relationship as owners, including in respect of the governance of Trivium and its subsidiaries, their ability to transfer their shares and other customary matters.

-The following table provides aggregated financial information for Trivium as it relates to the amounts recognized by Ardagh in the consolidated income statement, consolidated statement of comprehensive income and consolidated statement of financial position.
+The following tables provide summarized financial information for Trivium as it relates to the amounts recognized by Ardagh in the consolidated income statement, consolidated statement of comprehensive income and consolidated statement of financial position.

-Year ended De ecember 31,
+Year ended Decem ber 31,

-2022 2021
+2023 2022

 \$'m \$'m

-Investment in joint venture 292 303
+Investment in equity accounted joint venture 250 292

-Share of profit/(loss) for the period 7 (55)
+Share of (loss)/profit for the year (47) 7

-Other comprehensive expense (5)
+Other comprehensive expense (3)

-Total comprehensive gain/(loss) 7 (60)
+Total comprehensive (expense)/income (50) 7